dirac-institute/kbmod/README.md

 * CMake

 **To install:**
-Open search/pybinds/CmakeLists.txt and make sure the path to the python developement headers (the command ```which python3``` shows which installation is currently the default), and path to the cuda installation is correct.
+Open search/pybinds/CmakeLists.txt and verify the path to the python developement headers (This is usually in a directory near the output of ```which python3```), and path to the cuda installation is correct.

 Then run
 ```source install.sh```